-The thing is though that this question is pretty hard to answer as there are a lot of variables.
+It really does depend on how you go about learning the language though which makes this question pretty hard to answer as there are a lot of variables.

 However, I am going to try and cover the majority of these variables in this post inorder to give you a decent idea as to exactly how long it will take for you to learn Japanese.

 I will go into the hours needed further down this post but first lets discuss how long it will take to learn different languages in general.

 How long does it take to learn a language?

 The method you use has a huge impact on your results

 I feel like this is something that is pretty obvious but I also think it’s something that is overlooked a lot.

 Textbooks can be a useful resource if used in the right way but even then you can’t progress much further than a really basic level as they just don’t contain a large amount of the language in them.

 If you spend a long amount of time with textbooks, or similar beginner based content, then you may find that you get high returns in the beginning but after a while you will see very little progress as you won’t be exposed to any new language that’s beyond the walls of the “beginner zone”.